NEU-ABLE-LAB/ATLAS_Offshore/readme.md

 # Running MLC Program
-The program can be run useing theparameters established in the `MLC_Setings.m` script by running the script.
+The program can be run useing the parameters established in the `MLC_Setings.m` script by running the script.
 If an MLC Object is already created the object can be loaded into the Matlab workspace and the comand `mlc.go()` can be used to initiate the learning process